nimiq/nano-api/README.md

+# [To be Deprecated Soon]
+While this library is still in use in our applications, we don't recommend to use it, as it is going to be deprecated soon.
+Instead, please refer to https://nimiq.com/developers/#tutorials.

 # Nano Api
 A high-level API to the Nimiq nano client.
 This is intended to be the basis for nimiq wallet applications.